-They have the experience and process knowledge that make a CRM succeed from day one.
+They have the experience and process knowledge of Customer Relationship Management strategies at many companies.
+They can enable CRM success from day one, and add value to you customer data.
 They can train the IT, sales and marketing departments to manage the CRM and the users to use the CRM.

 A small business can do it alone.

 As can a medium-sized business, but, it's highly recommended to engage with the CRM vendor or a vendor partner for implementation/onboarding.